Rajivcs0/Rajiv-Recipe-Explorer/README.md

 Favorites: Mark recipes as favorites for quick access.
 Comments and rating systems in the design.
 Responsive Design: Optimized for desktop, tablet, and mobile devices.
+Javascript Codes are coded itself the HTML files

 Frontend: